hooverken/ARMPowershell/README.md

 ### **AppAttachSessionHostManagedIdAADGroupName**
-The name of an **Azure AD group** containing the [system-managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-managed-identities-work-vm) of the WVD session hosts that will be using the share.
+The name of an **Azure AD group** containing the [system-managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-managed-identities-work-vm) of the AVD session hosts that will be using the share.
 This group will be granted the [Storage File Data SMB Data Reader](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-file-data-smb-share-reader) IAM role on the share.<br><br>
 IMPORTANT:  These identities are **not the same thing** as device objects that are synced from onprem AD (if device sync is enabled)

 ### **AppAttachUsersADDSGroupName**
-The name of an <b>onprem AD group</b> containing the managed identities of the WVD session hosts that will be using the share.
+The name of an <b>onprem AD group</b> containing the managed identities of the AVD session hosts that will be using the share.
 This group must be synchronized to Azure AD.
 This group will be granted the [Storage File Data SMB Data Reader](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-file-data-smb-share-reader) IAM role on the share.

 ### **AppAttachComputersADDSGroupName**
-The name of an <b>onprem AD group</b> containing the computer objects of the WVD session hosts that will be using the share.
+The name of an <b>onprem AD group</b> containing the computer objects of the AVD session hosts that will be using the share.
 This group must be synchronized to Azure AD.
 This group will be granted the [Storage File Data SMB Data Reader](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-file-data-smb-share-reader) IAM role on the share.

 ### **IsGovCloud**
 <b>This parameter is optional.
-If not specified the default is to use the Azure commercial cloud</b><br>
+If not specified, the default is to use the Azure commercial cloud.</b><br>

 If you are working with a US Gov Cloud Azure environment, add this parameter to the command line.
 This is necessary because the Azure Files endpoint name suffixes are different for Giv cloud vs the commercial (public) cloud.
 </ul>